Your Supplies...Delivered!

 Pros:

-• Comfort: More comfortable than full face masks due to less facial coverage.
+• Comfort: More comfortable than different types of full face CPAP masks due to less facial coverage

 • Clear Line of Sight: Unobstructed view for reading or watching TV before bed.